yorevs/homesetup/docs/USAGE.md

 ### Standard tools

-The complete handbook of standard tools can be found on the [functions handbook](handbook/pages/functions.md#standard-tools)
+The complete handbook of standard tools can be found on [functions handbook](handbook/pages/functions.md#standard-tools)

 | File                   | Function               | Purpose                                                                                      |
 |------------------------|------------------------|----------------------------------------------------------------------------------------------|